 Companies of all sizes often turn to virtual private networks, or VPNs, for a critical layer of data security.
-These solutions are used to protect user information transferred via internet connections from unauthorized access.
-VPNs can successfully shield businesses from outside entities or hackers, but what happens when you allow a vendor or third-party to access your core network with one?
+These solutions are used to protect user-information that’s transferred via internet connections from unauthorized access.
+VPNs can successfully shield businesses from outside entities or hackers, but what happens when you allow a vendor or third party to access your core network with one?

 Can a VPN protect your company from someone already on the inside?
-The answer is no. This is where they can create security and compliance nightmares.
+The answer is no. And, this is where they can create security and compliance nightmares.

 The vulnerabilities sit at the core of the VPN platform’s functionality, which could allow a bad actor to get access to your network using compromised credentials.
 Once inside the account, the attacker could change security settings, escalating their privileges or even attack and try to commandeer other devices within your company.

-Organizations in healthcare, gaming, finance, legal and other regulated sectors must adhere to a variety of federal, state and local laws aimed at protecting personal and private data.
+Organizations in healthcare, gaming, finance, legal, and other regulated sectors must adhere to a variety of federal, state and local laws aimed at protecting personal and private data.
 Routine auditing and analysis of your networks, software, and hardware is critical when trying to comply with regulations that require identifying vulnerabilities or breaches.

 There is often a long lag from vendor employee termination to them being taken out of your VPN list.
 VPNs must integrate with other solutions to effectively discern authorized users from unauthorized users in near real-time.
 Anything less is a time window of vulnerability to disgruntled or nefarious former vendor reps.

 While VPNs can handle things like remote employees or connecting offices, their abilities fall apart quickly when you use them to provide access to partners, vendors, and other third-party users.